pcarana/rpki-validator-api/README.md

 # RPKI Validator API

-This is a simple API to fetch data obtained by an RPPKI Relying Party (RP).
+This is a simple API to fetch data obtained by an RPKI Relying Party (RP).

 ## Protecting resources